Global19-atlassian-net/kafka-connect-cosmosdb/perf/README.md

 ```

-This walkthrough will create resource groups, a Cosmos DB instance, Azure DNS entry(if specified) and an Azure Kubernetes Service (AKS) cluster.
+This walkthrough will create resource groups and an Azure Kubernetes Service (AKS) cluster.
 An automation script is available which can be used instead of this walkthrough.
-Script usage instruction is found [here](#aks-cluster-using-automated-script)

 #### Choose a unique DNS name